busrasavas/KDM6A-interacting-models/README.md

 ## Motivation

 Here in this work, we aimed to find the interacting regions of KDM6A, TLE1, HES1, RUNX1-2, and HHEX to understand the potential arrangement of the biomolecular complexes they involved in.
-Checking the literature gave us the advantage to create the initial contact map of the interested proteins.
+Checking the literature gave us the advantage to create the initial contact map of the interested proteins (see figure below).

 <img width="2024" alt="github-fig" src="https://user-images.githubusercontent.com/62547137/203048915-07c31303-b33a-4dd1-a54f-a859f91beabf.png">

+Using this map, we modeled interacting protein pairs in domain-domain or domain-motif level.
+The details are listed in below:

+- **KDM6A-TPR:TLE1-Q** interaction modeled by using a reference structure, [6EJN](https://www.rcsb.org/structure/6EJN), showing the evidence of interaction in between TPR and coiled coils.
+[FATCAT](https://fatcat.godziklab.org/fatcat/fatcat_pair.html) server used for the obtained superimposed

+- **TLE1-Q:HHEX**

+- **TLE1-WDR:HHEX**

+- **TLE1-WDR:RUNX**

+- **TLE1-WDR:HES1**

 ## Our folders describe: